 The BMA recommends that GPs tell patients in advance if they will be charged, and what the fee will be.
-It is up to the individual GP to decide how much they will charge but the BMA has produced lists of suggested fees which many GPs use.
+It is up to the individual GP to decide how much they will charge.
+The BMA has produced a fees calculator which should help you determine how much you need to charge to be financially viable.

 Doctors may be asked to provide information regarding a patient’s application for civil legal aid following recent changes to the Legal Aid system.